|

 Composite clone(<int> depth, <string> newName)

-then a new Composite
+depth is 0 then a new Composite

 is returned with the same name and value as this node.
 If

-is positive then this node is cloned and all of its
+depth is positive then this node is cloned and all of its

-children are cloned with depth = depth - 1
+children are cloned with depth = depth - 1 and added to the

-clone of this node (ie. depth
+clone of this node (ie. depth is an indicator of how deep

 to do the clone.)
-If depth
+If depth is less than zero then the

 clone is made as deep as it will go.

-- the depth to which the clone should be made.
+depth - the depth to which the clone should be made.
 Pass a negative number to do a complete deep copy.

 boolean contains(<string> path)

-if this node or one of its descendants can
+true if this node or one of its descendants can

-- the path to search for
+path - the path to search for

-if the match succeeds and false
+true if the match succeeds and false otherwise

 boolean containsNodeWithValue(<string> path, <string> value)

-if this node or one of its descendants has a
+true if this node or one of its descendants has a

-and a value matching value
+path matching path and a value matching value.

-- the path to search for
+path - the path to search for

-- the value to query for
+value - the value to query for

-if the match succeeds and false
+true if the match succeeds and false otherwise

 Composite createPath(<string> path)

-s to make sure that
+Composites to make sure that

-will return a non-null value.
+this.findFirst(path) will return a non-null value.
 Returns

-at the tail of the path.
+the Composite at the tail of the path.

-always chooses the first element in a vector if
+createPath always chooses the first element in a vector if

 it has to make a decision about where to create a new node.

-- a path to a possibly non-existent node beneath this one
+path - a path to a possibly non-existent node beneath this one

-points to, which may have been created in order to satisfy this request
+Composite that path points to, which may have been created in order to satisfy this request

 Object diff(<Composite> other)

-- the node to diff against this one
+other - the node to diff against this one

 AbstractList find(<string> path, <Function> hash)

-, relative to this node.
+path, relative to this node.
 The return value is a list of

 all matching nodes, and may be empty.

-- the path of the nodes to return
+path - the path of the nodes to return

 Composite findByIndex(<string> path, <int> index)

-th node beneath this one that
+indexth node beneath this one that

-has a path equal to path
+has a path equal to path.
+Nodes are indexed starting from

-zero, so findFirst(path)
+zero, so findFirst(path) is equivalent to

-if there is no matching node.
+method returns null if there is no matching node.

-- the path to search for, relative to this node
+path - the path to search for, relative to this node

-- an index into the list of possible return values
+index - an index into the list of possible return values

-if none matches
+null if none matches

 Composite findFirst(<string> path)

-if there is no such
+path.
+Returns null if there is no such

 node.

-- the path to search for, relative to this node
+path - the path to search for, relative to this node

-node, or null
+Composite node, or null if none matches

 Composite findFirstNodeWithValue(path, value)